 - The amount paid by the insurance company or patient.

-- The total amounts of the charges, payments and adjustments.
+- The total amount of the charges, payments and adjustments.

 - A definition of the ICD and CPT codes.
 (An ICD code identifies a diagnosis and describes a medical condition or disease, and a CPT code describes procedures and services.)

 There are various ways to effectively use a Billing Summary.
-A Billing Summary can be sent to an insurance claims adjuster pre-litigation so that they have a full understanding of the treatment and medical expenses.
+A Billing Summary can be sent to an insurance claims adjuster pre-litigation so that they have a full understanding of the treatment and medical expenses when considering a settlement range.
 It can be provided to a mediator or arbitrator to show the treatment and establish damages.
 The Billing Summary is also great tool for preparing for a deposition or trial.